Mwebb512/students/rsanz.md

 1. C++
 - Used for 3 years throughout Pellissippi and UTK
 2. C#
-		- I coded a Pokemon Game in **Unity** for my final project in CS302
+- I worked on a Pokemon Game in **Unity** for my final project in CS302
 3. C
-		- For half a semester at Pellissippi we coded in C, but it has been several years
+- For half a semester at Pellissippi we coded in C, but it has been several year
 4. HTML
 - I created a website in HTML for an Engineering Fundementals class
-	5. Assembly
+1. Assembly

 **Others:**
 -Here's a [Music Box](https://www.tinkercad.com/things/agFEnS1d7ws) I made with an Arduino